pypyr/pypyr/README.rst

 .. code-block:: bash

-  $ pypyr --name echo --context "echoMe=Ceci n'est pas une pipe" --log 20
+  $ pypyr --name echo --context "echoMe=Ceci n'est pas une pipe"

 You can achieve the same thing by running a pipeline where the context is set in the pipeline yaml rather than as a --context argument:

 .. code-block:: bash

-  $ pypyr --name magritte --log 20
+  $ pypyr --name magritte

 Check here `pypyr.steps.echo`_ to see yaml that does this.